 Why Africa and Geography Matter

 Two and a half million years ago, humans and animals first converged on the African continent, where mankind formed its first thoughts, sang the first songs, and danced for the first time.
 Today, Africa is the world's second-largest continent with the second-largest population.
 It is a continent with the most countries, most languages, longest river, and largest desert on our planet.
 It is the most physically diverse continent and rivals Australia for the most diverse wildlife, and is rich in diamonds and other precious metals, gold, and oil.
 Why is it that we generally don't know enough about this continent of superlatives, this cradle of humankind, and why does it matter?
-Follow longtime expert of the African continent Ed Grode in a lecture that turns spotlight on a continent underrepresented in geography education.
+Follow longtime expert of the African continent Ed Grode in a lecture that turns a spotlight on a continent underrepresented in geography education.

 Location: Jefferson Educational Society - 3207 State Street, Erie, PA 16508